 Together, we’ve looked at emergency funds from just about every angle.
-And while emergency funds may not solve every problem, they do make solving problems easier.
+And while emergency funds may not solve every problem, they do make solving issues more manageable.
 So, now it’s time to get started building yours.

 - An emergency fund is money you set aside as a financial buffer against unexpected events like a job loss, home repair, illness, or car repair.

-- By having an emergency fund, you empower yourself, lower stress, build confidence, and create peace of mind.
+- Having an emergency fund empowers you, lowers stress, builds confidence, and creates peace of mind.

 - Save three to six months’ worth of expenses in your emergency fund.
 The less stable you feel, the more emergency money you’ll want.